TABLEALL

 He is proud of all six apprentices of his that now own restaurants of their own, including Yosuke Ogawa of Ogawa and Masayoshi Nishikawa from Gion Nishikawa.
 Setting his roots in Kyoto, he seeks for inspiration in Paris, a city he has now visited over 30 times.

 “Just like Kyoto, Paris establishments don’t let strangers in,” Sasaki observes as he finds many parallels between the two cities with their large gates and beautiful architecture.
 “I love Paris and would love to open a restaurant there.
-And make it into a Michelin restaurant too.”
+And make it into restaurant too.”
 Just like he’s been all along, his ambitions remain big and strong.

 Staff